fortinetdev/terraform-provider-fortios/website/docs/r/fortios_switchcontroller_stormcontrolpolicy.html.markdown

 ---

 # fortios_switchcontroller_stormcontrolpolicy
 Configure FortiSwitch storm control policy to be applied on managed-switch ports.
+Applies to FortiOS Version `>= 6.2.4`.

 ## Argument Reference